 \begin{thm}[Larsen, 2003] Let $\A$ be an abelian variety over a number field $k$.
 Let $P, Q\in \A(k)$.
-Assume that for every positive integer $n$ and all but finitely many places $v$ of $k$ for which $\A$ has good reduction, we have
+Assume that for every positive integer $q$ and all but finitely many places $v$ of $k$ for which $\A$ has good reduction, we have

-Then there exists a $k$-endomorphism $\phi$ of $\A$ and a positive integer $q$ such that $qQ=\phi(P)$? \end{thm}
+Then there exists a $k$-endomorphism $\phi$ of $\A$ and a positive integer $m$ such that $\phi(P)=mQ$. \end{thm}

-In \cite{DP} the authors show an explicit constant $c$.
-In the same paper, as well as in \cite{Per3} they also consider the question for tori.
-Moreover, in \cite{Li}, Li treat it for Drinfeld modules.
-In \cite{KP} Khare and Prasad study the same local-global problem for endomorphisms of an abelian variety (and, more generally, of a commutative algebraic group) instead of points.
+In \cite{DP} Demeyer and Perucca showed an explicit $m$.
+In the same paper, as well as in \cite{Per3} they also considered the question for tori.
+Moreover Li treated it for Drinfeld modules in \cite{Li}.
+In \cite{KP} Khare and Prasad studied the same local-global problem for endomorphisms of an abelian variety (and, more generally, of a commutative algebraic group) instead of points.
 Other similar problems are treated in \cite{Kow} and in \cite{AR}.

-\item[iii.]
-The following question, appearing in \cite{Won}, is very similar to Problem \ref{prob1} and it is also related to Problem \ref{ProbS} in abelian varieties.
-It was even formulated quite at the same time than Problem 1.